finlaymcalpine/finlaymcalpine.github.io/_posts/2024-04-15-the-linear-regression-model.md

-_I appreciate any corrections or feedback to hello@finlaymcalpine.com_
+_I appreciate any corrections or feedback to feedback@finlaymcalpine.com_